-This document details the vehicle documents that Satellic accepts as proof for the vehicle data that you should provide.
+This document displays the vehicle documents that Satellic accepts as proof for the vehicle data that you should provide.

-You need to register:
+You will have to register:

 The Vehicle Registration Certificate (VRC) must always be uploaded.
 Without it, your registration cannot be validated and you are not compliant with Belgian toll regulations.